 Without encouraging your loved one to talk about their hearing difficulties, they can find ways to compensate for their hearing loss by blaming others for mumbling or talking too softly, try to control conversations by doing most of the talking (requires less listening) or withdrawing from social activities to avoid strain, embarrassment and fatigue.

 Can you help someone cope with a hearing loss?

 The short answer is YES!
 With your patience, support and understanding you can help someone cope with hearing loss.
 There can be a number of factors that will affect individuals differently in their ability to cope with hearing loss, these include:

 The bottom line is, helping someone with their journey toward better hearing requires patience and support, for professional help contact Total Hearing Care.
 Our team have helped many people transition from hearing difficulties to supported devices, and are happy to help with any questions or concerns you have about a loved one.

 Our free ebook is available, sharing the experiences of those who have first hand experience with hearing difficulties, it has been a valuable resource for many and is available for you too download here…

 Concerned, Arrange a Hearing Assessment

 Take the first step to better hearing for your loved one and organise a professional hearing test.
-Hearing Assessments take less than an hour and is completely painless, we encourage people to bring a friend or loved one for support.
+Hearing assessments take less than an hour and are completely painless, we encourage people to bring a friend or loved one for support.

 You can book in for a hearing test by calling our office on (07) 868 8454 (Thames) or (09) 838 0018 (Henderson).